AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 #### Special Thanks & Acknowledgements:

 * Team 11 🤜
-* To my mentor, who patiently guide me along my coding journey
+* To my mentor, who patiently guided me along my coding journey.
-* To my family, especially my daughter for encouraging me and inspiring me everyday.
+* To my family, especially my husband and my daughter for encouraging me everyday.
 * To my work and co-workers for inspiring me in making this project.
+* To the tutors and the CI slack community.

-###### <i>Disclaimer: This project was created for educational use only as part of Code Institute's 2021 Christmas Hackathon</i>
+###### <i>Disclaimer: This project was created for educational use only as part of the portfolio 3</i>

 [Back to Top](#table-of-contents)